Guidelines for Secure Filename Display

 Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, for as long as you can.
 And strive to have as much fun as you can while doing it.

-After spending decades where I sometimes acted like I was living out the marshmallow experiment, a line from Philip Su‘s latest book (life advice to his son) best encapsulates my realization: “You don’t “win” life if you never eat the marshmallow.
+After spending decades where I sometimes acted like I was living out the marshmallow experiment, a line from Philip Su‘s recent book of life advice for his son best encapsulates my realization: “You don’t “win” life if you never eat the marshmallow.

 Every day is a gift, and no tomorrow has been promised.